vibhavsinha/windowswifi/README.md

 *works on windows xp to windows 8*

 A simple script for running netsh command in windows.
+Just unpack and run the bat file.

 Running this script shall ask for administrator rights, give it.
 It's safe.
 Every second program in windows ask for it.

-This program shall create a new network adpater.

 **How to share internet over this network?**